doctrine/orm/docs/en/reference/working-with-associations.rst

 This will however always initialize the collection, with all the performance penalties given the size.
-In some scenarios of large collections it might even be a good idea to completely hide the read access behind methods on the EntityRepository.
+In some scenarios of large collections it might even be a good idea to completely hide the read access behind methods on the EntityRepositoryInterface.

 There is no single, best way for association management.
 It greatly depends on the requirements of your concrete domain model as well